Right Driver

 The practical test is £62 if you book through the official website, as per the theory test.
 Don’t purchase it through a third party or you will pay extra.

 The test is in English or Welsh only.
-IF you take it in an automatic car you will be restricted to only driving automatic cars.
+If you take it in an automatic car you will be restricted to only driving automatic cars.
 Check out this article if you are still deciding whether to learn in a manual or automatic.

 The test is usually around 40 minutes long and is conducted by a trained DVSA examiner.
 You will be observed under general driving conditions, plus you will have to do an emergency stop and manoeuvres such as reversing around a corner and parallel parking.
 There will be 20 minutes of independent driving where you are asked to follow directions to a route.
 You will also have an eyesight test and be asked about vehicle safety and maintenance.